Residential Visits in 2023-2024

 Year 4

-Our Year 4 children will be visiting Boreatton Hall in Shropshire.
-The visit will take place from Wednesday 1st May - Friday 3rd May 2024.
+Our Year 4 children have visited Boreatton Hall in Shropshire.
+The visit took place from Wednesday 1st May - Friday 3rd May 2024.
 The mansion house was built in 1857 and is a rare ‘calendar’ house with four main doors, 12 chimneys and 365 windows!
 Boreatton Park has everything you might need including a brilliant sports/activity hall with its superb climbing wall.
 They’ve also got a football pitch, a purpose-built dining room and the ‘Mini Moose’ lounge.
 Their 240 acres of grounds include a river, three lakes and abseiling towers.
 There are also five zip wires (including one across a lake), abseil towers, a high ropes course, Jacobs’ Ladders, five quad bike tracks, six giant swings and more!

 Year 5

-Our Year 5 children will take part in a 4 day residential to northern France from Monday 1st July to Friday 5th July 2024.
-The children will stay in the magnificent Chateau du Broutel near the town of Rue in several acres of beautiful grounds.
-In order to develop their cultural knowledge of France the children visit a snail farm.
-They will also visit a chocolate factory and see how chocolate is produced.
-This enhances the work that Year 5 do in their ‘Chocolate’ topic during the year.
-One of the highlights of the visit is a visit to the town of Albert in the Somme.
+Our Year 5 children took part in a 4 day residential to northern France from Monday 1st July to Friday 5th July 2024.
+The children stayed in the magnificent Chateau du Broutel near the town of Rue in several acres of beautiful grounds.
+In order to develop their cultural knowledge of France the children visited a snail farm.
+They also visited a chocolate factory and saw how chocolate is produced.
+One of the highlights of the visit was a visit to the town of Albert in the Somme.
 This area was in the heart of the fighting in the Great War.
-During the day the children visit the famous Battle of the Somme Museum and then visit the memorial site at Thiepval before visiting the trenches at the Newfoundland Regiment Memorial.
+During the day the children visited the famous Battle of the Somme Museum and then visited the memorial site at Thiepval before visiting the trenches at the Newfoundland Regiment Memorial.

 Year 6

-Our Year 6 children will be taking part in a 7 day ski course in Bormio, North-West Italy from Sunday 21st January 2024 to Sunday 28th January 2024.
+Our Year 6 children took part in a 7 day ski course in Bormio, North-West Italy from Sunday 21st January 2024 to Sunday 28th January 2024.

 Click here to see photographs from our trip!